 • Pain and suffering.
 The physical pain after a car accident can be intense, and mental or emotional distress is also common.
 Frequently, accident survivors experience anxiety, insomnia, symptoms of PTSD, and other mental health difficulties following their accident.
 We’ll work to help you seek compensation for both physical and mental suffering related to your accident.

 Many insurance companies offer to cover current bills but not future medical care, and may not include damages like pain and suffering.
-Your lawyer will carefully calculate all your damages and work to get you a fair settlement.
+Your Bridgeport car accident attorney will carefully calculate all your damages and work to get you a fair settlement.

 How Is a Total Loss Calculated?